OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-03.md

 ## Exodus 3:11

-But Moses said to God, “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”
+But Moses asked God, “Who am I to approach Pharaoh and lead the Israelites out of Egypt?”

 ## Exodus 3:12